 Connectomes.org is a website describing current efforts to comprehensively map out mammalian whole-brain connectivity and structure at the nanoscale-level using volumetric electron microscopy.

 Project Leader: Shawn Mikula, PhD

-Shawn Mikula is a neuroscientist devoted to comprehensively mapping mammalian whole-brain connectivity.
+Shawn Mikula is a neuroscientist devoted to comprehensively mapping mammalian whole-brain connectivity and structure.
 Shawn completed his Ph.D. in neuroscience at the Johns Hopkins University School of Medicine at the Krieger Mind-Brain Institute in Baltimore, MD.
 He subsequently worked with Ted Jones at the University of California (Davis) as the architect of the BrainMaps project, an interactive multiresolution next-generation brain atlas for various mammalian species.
-During subsequent post-doctoral work with Winfried Denk at the Max Planck Institute for Medical Research in Heidelberg, Germany, he developed new methods for staining and imaging whole mouse brains using serial blockface electron microscopy, and he is currently working on ultrastructurally mapping the whole mouse brain at single axon resolution.
-Longer term, he aims at pioneering high-throughput ultrastructural whole-brain mapping techniques for myriad mammalian species, including primates.
+During subsequent post-doctoral work with Winfried Denk at the Max Planck Institute for Medical Research in Heidelberg, Germany, he developed new methods for staining and high-throughput imaging of whole mouse brains using serial blockface electron microscopy, and he is currently working on ultrastructurally mapping the whole mouse brain at single synapse resolution.
+Longer term, he aims to scale his methods to comprehensively map larger brains, including primates.